-In addition to the various staff records which are kept as part of normal business, schools must also keep and maintain a single central record of recruitment and vetting checks.
+In addition to the various staff records which are kept as part of normal

-- 17.1 Under section 5 of the September 2009 Ofsted framework, schools will be inspected on their Single Central Record of Recruitment and Vetting checks. - 17.2 Schools and FE colleges must have a record of the following people: - All staff who are employed to work at the school and those staff in FE colleges providing education; and - All staff who is employed as supply staff to the school or as supply staff providing education to the FE College, whether employed directly by the school, FE College or local authority or through an agency. - 17.3 The record should also include all others who have been chosen by the school to work in regular contact with children.
+- business, schools must also keep and maintain a single central record of recruitment and vetting / due diligence checks. - 17.1 Under section 5 of the September 2009 Ofsted framework, schools will be inspected on their Single Central Record of Recruitment and Vetting / due diligence checks. - 17.2 Schools and FE colleges must have a record of the following people: - All staff who are employed to work at the school and those staff in FE colleges providing education; and - All staff who is employed as supply staff to the school or as supply staff providing education to the FE College, whether employed directly by the school, FE College or local authority or through an agency. - 17.3 The record should also include all others who have been chosen by the school to work in regular contact with children.
 This will cover volunteers, governors who also work as volunteers within the school, and people brought into the school to provide additional teaching or instruction for pupils but who are not staff members, e.g. a specialist sports coach or artist. - 17.4 For the purposes of creating the record of checks for supply staff provided through a supply agency (whether local authority or commercial), the school will need written confirmation from the supply agency that it has satisfactorily completed the checks.
 The school does not need to carry out or see the checks itself except where there is information contained in the DBS Disclosure.
-However, identity checks must be carried out by the school to confirm that the individual arriving at the school or FE College is the individual that the agency intends to refer to them.

-- 17.5 The central record must indicate whether or not the following have been completed: - Identity checks - Qualification checks for any qualifications legally required for the job. - Those applying for teaching posts or classroom posts, check against the prohibition list via the Employer Access Service - Those applying for management posts or subject or aspect responsibility, check against the S128 list via the Employer Access Service - Checks of right to work in the United Kingdom; - DBS Enhanced Disclosure with Barred list - References - Medical check - Further overseas records checks where appropriate
+However, identity checks must be carried out by the school to confirm that the individual arriving at the school or FE College is the individual that the agency intends to refer to them. - 17.5 The central record must indicate whether or not the following have been completed: - Identity checks name, names since birth, ID, address (Paragraph 14.5 & 14.6) - Qualification checks for any qualifications legally required for the job.
+(Paragraph 14.10) - DfE / TRA checks: Those applying for teaching posts or classroom posts prohibition; GTC sanctions (Paragraph 14.11) Those applying for management posts or subject or aspect responsibility, check against the S128 list (Paragraph 14.12) - Checks of right to work in the United Kingdom; and any passport/visa expiry dates (Paragraph 14.3) - DBS Enhanced Disclosure, Barred list dates of issue, date presented, certificate number (Paragraph 15) - References (Paragraph 10)